 - Consumption of large amounts of alcohol during pregnancy

-There is a high risk of Hypertension, proteinuria and renal insufficiency is associated with unilateral renal agenesis.
+There is a high risk of hypertension, proteinuria, and renal insufficiency associated with unilateral renal agenesis.

 Diagnosis of Unilateral Renal Agenesis

-Diagnosis is made by ultrasonography showing an empty renal fossa and solitary kidney which is larger in size.
-Vesicoureteral reflux is usually present in patients with unilateral agenesis and it can be diagnosed by using voiding cystourethrogram.
-Urinalysis is performed to detect proteinuria and other signs of Urinary tract infections, by the measurement of GFR, urea, and electrolytes.
+Diagnosis is made by ultrasonography showing an empty renal fossa and a solitary kidney that is larger than normal.
+Vesicoureteral reflux is usually present in patients with unilateral agenesis, and it can be diagnosed with a voiding cystourethrogram.
+Urinalysis can detect proteinuria and other signs of urinary tract infections and measure GFR, urea, and electrolytes.

-MRI can be performed for the diagnosis of other non-urinary defects.
-Genetic tests can be advised to detect abnormality related to an autosomal dominant gene.
+MRI can diagnose other non-urinary defects.
+Genetic tests may detect abnormalities related to an autosomal dominant gene.

 Management and Treatment of Unilateral Renal Agenesis

-Patients with unilateral renal agenesis require long-term follow up because they are at increased risk for development of hypertension and proteinuria.
-Proper functioning of the remaining solitary kidney should be ensured by kidney function tests such as urine analysis and glomerular filtration rate.
+Patients with unilateral renal agenesis require long-term follow up because they are at increased risk of hypertension and proteinuria.
+The solitary kidney should be monitored with kidney function tests such as urine analysis and glomerular filtration rate.

 Prognosis of Unilateral Renal Agenesis

-Prognosis is usually good for patients with unilateral renal agenesis.
-Risk of renal failure is rare and minimal.
-However, the patients are prone to develop hypertension and proteinuria.
+The prognosis is usually good for patients with unilateral renal agenesis.
+The risk of renal failure is rare and minimal.
+However, patients are prone to develop hypertension and proteinuria.

 Prevention of Unilateral Renal Agenesis

-As the exact cause of unilateral renal agenesis is not known, so genetic factors cannot be avoided but maternal factors leading to unilateral renal ageneses like maternal smoking and binge drinking can be avoided or modified accordingly to lower the risk for the development of unilateral renal agenesis in the fetus.
+The exact cause of unilateral renal agenesis is unknown, so genetic factors cannot be avoided.
+However, maternal factors leading to unilateral renal ageneses, like maternal smoking and binge drinking, can be avoided or modified to lower the risk to the fetus.